List of Billboard Hot 100 chart achievements and milestones

-This is a comprehensive listing that highlights significant achievements and milestones based upon the Billboard Hot 100 chart.
-It spans the period from the issue dated January 1, 1955 to present.
-The Billboard Hot 100 began with the issue dated August 4, 1958, and is currently the standard popular music chart in the United States.
+The Billboard Hot 100 is a singles chart published by Billboard that measures the most popular singles in the United States, based on sales (physical and digital), online streaming, and radio airplay.
+Throughout the history of the Hot 100 and its predecessor charts, many songs have set records for longevity, popularity, or number of hit singles by an individual artist.

+Among these records is the longest-running number one single, a record set with "Old Town Road" by Lil Nas X, and later tied with "A Bar Song (Tipsy)" by Shaboozey—both songs spent 19 weeks at that position.
+The Beatles have the most number one hits on the chart, with 20 songs having reached that position.

-Prior to the creation of the Hot 100, Billboard published four singles charts: "Best Sellers in Stores", "Most Played by Jockeys", "Most Played in Jukeboxes" and "The Top 100".
-These charts, which ranged from 20 to 100 slots, were phased out at different times between 1957 and 1958.
-Though technically not part of the Hot 100 chart history, select data from these charts are included for computational purposes, and to avoid unenlightening or misleading characterizations.
+Before the Hot 100's creation in 1958, Billboard published four singles charts: "Best Sellers in Stores", "Most Played by Jockeys", "Most Played in Jukeboxes", and "The Top 100".
+These charts, which had from 20 to 100 slots, were phased out in 1957 and 1958.
+Though technically not part of the Hot 100 chart history, some data from these charts are included for computational purposes, and to avoid unenlightening or misleading characterizations.

-All items listed below are from the Hot 100 era, unless otherwise noted (pre-Hot 100 charts).

 All-time achievements

 In 2008, for the 50th anniversary of the Hot 100, Billboard magazine compiled a ranking of the 100 best-performing songs on the chart over the 50 years, along with the best-performing artists.
 In 2013, Billboard revised the rankings for the chart's 55th anniversary edition.
 In 2015, Billboard revised the rankings again.
 In 2018, the rankings were revised again for the Billboard chart's 60th anniversary.
 In 2021, Billboard revised the rankings again upon the ascendance of "Blinding Lights" to the top spot on the list.

-Shown below are the top 10 songs and top 10 artists over the 63-year period of the Hot 100, through November 2021.
-Also shown are the artists placing the most songs on the overall "all-time" top 100 song list.
+Billboard says its rankings are "based on weekly performance on the Hot 100 (from its inception on Aug.
+4, 1958, through Nov.
+6, 2021).
+Songs are ranked based on an inverse point system, with weeks at No. 1 earning the greatest value and weeks at lower spots earning the least.
+Due to changes in chart methodology over the years, eras are weighted differently to account for chart turnover rates during various periods.
+Artists are ranked based on a formula blending performance, as outlined above, of all their Hot 100 chart entries."